Customer Privacy Notice

-The type of personal information we collect will depend on the purpose for which it is collected and includes:
+The type of personal information we collect will depend on the purpose for which it is collected and may include:

 We collect personal information directly from you.
-For example, we ask for personal information at the start of our relationship (e.g. when you apply for a policy or service) and in subsequent communications, in order to check your identity and protect you from fraud.
-This is a legal requirement and is important to help safeguard you against potential crime.
+For example, we ask for personal information at the start of our relationship (e.g. when you apply for a policy or service) and in subsequent communications in order to manage our relationship.

 We keep your personal information only as long as is necessary for the purpose for which it was collected, or for legal or regulatory reasons.
 Personal information will be securely disposed of when it is no longer required in accordance with our Personal Data Retention Standard.

 Advice data is retained for 50 years to meet our regulatory requirements.